 - Character-related evidence (e.g. strong female character base)

 - Plot-related features (order of events) – irony, foreshadowing

-In a male-dominated, patriarchal society, women are often time oppressed and seen as inferior.
+In a male-dominated, patriarchal society, women are oftentimes oppressed and seen as inferior.
 Their roles in the society were limited, they were only seen as domestic housewives and mothers.
-It is important to look for evidence that either support or contradict this statement.
+It is important to look for evidence that either supports or contradicts this statement.
 Ask yourself: